If anyone ever asked me, I would have to say that ice cream is my favorite treat.

 So, here you go.
 Triple Chocolate Ice Cream Sandwiches.
 Make them if you’re in denial that summer is almost over, just like me.
 Enjoy!

-- 1 recipe white chocolate pudding cookies
+- 1 recipe white chocolate pudding cookies made using white chocolate pudding

-- 1 recipe dark chocolate pudding cookies
+- 1 recipe dark chocolate pudding cookies made using dark chocolate pudding

-- 1 container chocolate ice cream
+- 1 container milk chocolate ice cream

 - Make the white chocolate cookies using the chewy chocolate recipe, substituting the cocoa for 1/4 cup coconut and the chocolate pudding for white chocolate pudding, and leave out the chips